deepmancer/tweet-disaster-detection/README.md

 ## 📘 Introduction

-This repository hosts the **Tweet Disaster Detection** system, an advanced NLP solution designed to identify disaster-related tweets in real-time.
+This repository hosts the **Tweet Disaster Detection** system, a NLP solution designed to identify disaster-related tweets in real-time.
 With the explosion of social media usage, rapidly detecting potential disaster events through user-generated content is crucial for timely interventions and responses.

+---

 ## 🌟 Libraries and Frameworks